Erasure-tolerance scheme for the surface codes on neutral atom quantum computers

 \subsection{Numerical Results on a single array}

 First, we calculated the threshold of the depolarizing error rate against the logical qubit error rate for each erasure error rate. ~\figref{fig:erasure_threshold} shows the results of sweeping $\pdep$ with fixed $\perasure$.
-Each data point in \figref{fig:erasure_threshold} is the average of the logical failure rate of the $10^4$ random erasure instances.
-Each instance simulation runs until $10^4$ logical failures are detected or until $10^5$ attempts are completed.
+Each data point in \figref{fig:erasure_threshold} is the average of the logical failure rate of the $l=10^4$ random erasure instances.
+Each instance simulation runs until $\xi_i=10^4$ logical failures are detected or until $\Omega_i\le 10^5$ attempts are completed, where $\Omega_i$ and $\xi_i$ are the number of sampling and the number of logical failure events for each erasure instance, respectively.
 Hence, each data point is generated by $10^9$ attempts at maximum.
-Each shaded area represents the standard deviation of the sampling.
 In general, logical failures are unintended flips of logical operators.
 In this study, disruption of the error-correcting code due to erasure errors is also regarded as a failure.